alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 ## RStudio ![RStudio logo](RStudio-Logo-Flat.png)
 To download and install RStudio, go to https://posit.co/downloads/

-RStudio is currently beung rebranded as 'Posit' -- explain
+RStudio is currently beung rebranded as 'Posit'- Explain